 What Are the Symptoms of Mental Illnesses?

-You usually cannot see mental health problems from the outside.
+You usually cannot see mental problems from the outside.
 These are typically internal struggles.
 Of course, the symptoms of mental illnesses vary based on your experiences, medical history, and diagnoses.
 For example, the symptoms of an eating disorder are usually very different from the symptoms of schizophrenia.

 - Changes in mood and behavior